Open-Technology-Foundation/kb-query/docs/AUTH_SETUP_MANDATORY.md

 ### 2. Client-Side Setup

-Users MUST have an API key to access any knowledge base:
+Users MUST have an API key to access any knowledgebase:

 ```bash
 # Update kb-query to latest version